panglesd/slipshow/README.md

 >
 > Slipshow is under heavy modifications: it now includes a compiler from markdown to a standalone slipshow presentation!
 >
 > The documentation isn't yet up-to-date.
-You can have a look [here](http://choum.net:8085) for some preliminary information.
+You can have at look at [sliphub.choum.net](https://sliphub.choum.net) for some preliminary information.

 **Slipshow is a tool specifically designed for technical presentations where traditional slides are not enough.**